mattiasb/Proj4js/README.md

 Other possible goals:
   * Support building npm- and AMD packages

-Install
+Compile & Install
 -------
 You need node 0.8.x and npm installed.
-Then it's as easy as
+To compile is then as easy as
 ```
 npm install
 ```
+and then just copy the wanted version from dist/